A rule and a root

 “Let all things be done decently and in order.”

 New beliefs alone will not hold you; sooner or later the feeling that birthed them fades, and you are left with whatever structure you actually built.
 This is where many reorientations quietly fail.
-The convictions were real, the renewal was real, but nothing was built to carry them through an ordinary Tuesday, and so they blew away in the first dull wind.
+The convictions were real and the renewal was real, but nothing was built to carry them through an ordinary Tuesday, so they blew away in the first dull wind.
 Benedict understood that holiness has to be made sustainable or it does not last, and sustainability is mostly rhythm: fixed times to pray whether you feel like it or not, honest work, staying put long enough for roots to reach water.
 A tree bears fruit because it is planted, not transplanted every season chasing better soil.
 Your rebuilt life needs the same unglamorous architecture, a simple rule of your own, decent and orderly, that does not depend on inspiration to keep going.
 The new bearings only become a life when you give them a structure.
 Inspiration starts things; rhythm finishes them.
 The fruit comes in season to the life that stayed put and stayed fed.